 Spark Framework: Micro framework for web apps and REST APIs

-Micro frameworks first appeared in scripting languages like Ruby and PHP and quickly gained traction due to their focus on development speed and simplicity.
-Spark was inspired by the Sinatra web application framework for Ruby and first released in 2011.
-It’s not an MVC framework but lets you structure your app as you want.
-As with most micro frameworks, it has a small code base, needs minimal configuration, and doesn’t require you to write too much boilerplate code.
+Micro frameworks first appeared in scripting languages such as Ruby and PHP and quickly gained traction due to their focus on development speed and simplicity.
+Spark was inspired by the Sinatra web application framework for Ruby.
+It was first released in 2011.
+It’s not an MVC framework — instead, it lets you structure your app the way you want.
+Like most micro frameworks, Spark has a small code base, needs minimal configuration, and doesn’t require you to write a lot of boilerplate code.

-In fact, you can get the Spark framework up and running in just a few minutes.
+You can get the Spark Framework up and running in just a few minutes.
 By default, it runs on the Jetty web server that is embedded into the framework.
 However, you can use it with other Java web servers as well.
-According to Spark’s own survey, more than 50% of their users used the framework to create REST APIs, which can be seen as its most popular use case.
+According to Spark’s own survey, more than 50% of their users used the framework to create REST APIs, which is its most popular use case.
 Spark also powers high-traffic web applications serving more than 10,000 users a day.

 Tapestry: Component-oriented framework for highly scalable apps

-You can write Tapestry pages and components as plain old Java objects (POJOs).
-Therefore, you can access the whole Java ecosystem from the framework.
-Besides Java, Tapestry also supports Groovy and Scala and integrates with other Java frameworks such as Hibernate and Spring.
-Tapestry has been built with performance in mind; therefore it provides you with features like live class reloading, exception reporting, Ajax support, and built-in components and templates.
+You can write Tapestry pages and components as plain old Java objects (POJOs), so you can access the entire Java ecosystem from the framework.
+Besides Java, Tapestry also supports the Groovy and Scala programming languages and integrates with other Java frameworks such as Hibernate and Spring.
+Tapestry has been built with performance in mind; therefore it provides you with features such as live class reloading, exception reporting, Ajax support, and built-in components and templates.

 Vaadin: Web application framework with a focus on UX, accessibility, and mobile

-Vaadin provides you with a platform for streamlined Java development.
-It allows you to build web applications of customizable components that focus on performance, UX, and accessibility.
+Vaadin provides a platform for streamlined Java development.
+It allows you to build web applications from customizable components that focus on performance, user experience (UX), and accessibility.

-The most interesting thing to know about Vaadin is that its latest release (just a few days ago, in June 2018) has been so significant that even major media outlets reported it.
-Vaadin 10 approaches web app development in an entirely new way: it gives developers direct access to the DOM from the Java Virtual Machine.
+Vaadin 10+ approaches web app development in a new way: it gives developers direct access to the DOM (Document Object Model) from the Java Virtual Machine.
 With the new release, the Vaadin team split the previously monolithic framework into two parts.
 It has a lightweight Java framework called Vaadin Flow that handles routing and server-client communication and a set of UI components that run in the user’s browser.

-The components are mobile-first and follow the latest web and accessibility standards; they were built on the Web Components standards.
-You can use Vaadin components together with any front-end framework such as React, Angular, or Vue.
-The creators also recommend them as building blocks for Progressive Web Apps.
-You can build your own theme based on Vaadin components or use Vaadin’s two pre-made themes: Lumo (default) and Material.
+The components are Web Components and mobile-first and follow the latest web and accessibility standards.
+You can use Vaadin components together with any frontend framework such as React, Angular, or Vue.
+You can build your own theme based on Vaadin components or use Vaadin’s two premade themes: Lumo (default) and Material.

-Vaadin Flow provides you with a high-level Java API to manage all the technical aspects of your app, from automatic server-client communication via WebSockets to data binding.
+Vaadin Flow provides a high-level Java API to manage all the technical aspects of your app, from automatic server-client communication to WebSockets to data binding.
 As Flow runs on the JVM, you have access to the whole Java ecosystem, for instance, you can run your app with the Spring Boot.
 Flow also lets you write your app in Kotlin or Scala.

 Vert.x: Polyglot event-driven application framework for the Java Virtual Machine

-Vert.x is developed and maintained by the Eclipse Foundation whose most famous project is the Eclipse IDE for Java development.
-And, who would know more about Java than the creator of Eclipse?
+Vert.x is developed and maintained by the Eclipse Foundation.
 The ‘x’ in Vert.x refers to its polyglottic nature, meaning that you can write valid code in several different languages.
 It provides idiomatic APIs for every supported programming language.

-Raygun crash reporting and error monitoring is easily available with raygun4java.
-Raygun4java is a library that you can easily add to your Java application, which will then allow you to transmit all exceptions to your Raygun dashboard.
+Once you’ve chosen your framework, always read the docs.
+Once your app is up and running, don’t forget about monitoring and catching errors in real time.
+Raygun Crash Reporting and Error Monitoring is easily available with Raygun4java, a library that you can easily add to your Java application, which will then allow you to view all exceptions on your Raygun dashboard.
 Installation is painless, and configuring your site to transmit errors takes only 5 minutes.
 Sign up for a free 14-day trial.